Why most CEOs and Executives are not worth their pay.

 A survey of senior compensation professionals in 72 organizations was conducted to examine the effectiveness of merit pay in achieving organizational objectives.
 The results indicate that merit pay is seen as being "marginally successful" in influencing employee attitudes (e.g., pay satisfaction) and behaviors (e.g., performance) which represents a decrease in effectiveness compared to a survey conducted 10 years ago where merit pay was seen as moderately successful (Eskew & Heneman, 1996).

-The problem with executive pay having lack of motivation for CEOs stems from an imbalance in the executive pay package.
+Executive pay having lack of motivation for CEOs stems from an imbalance in the executive pay package.
 The logic behind executive pay dictates an offering of salary combined with stock options to motivate the CEO to increase the company's performance and take advantage of the stock option, which generally pays more than salary (Cooper, Gulen , & Raghavendra, 2014).
 This logic fails frequently because the CEO is often able to make money on the stock of a company even in years were the stock lost value due the way that these options are designed (Cooper, Gulen, & Raghavendra, 2014).
 As a result, there is little motivation to improve the company.
 In many ways, firms open themselves to the danger of the under-performing CEO for having arbitrarily hired, compensated, and applied no metrics to evaluate performance.
 Most often this underperformance manifests in unoriginal strategies that endanger the company.

 One would assume that someone paid millions of dollars would bring to a company unique methods of business building.
 Yet CEOs consistently rely on acquisitions, take-overs, merging, and even more mundane strategies such as cost-cutting.
 Cost-cutting is an effective means for achieving sustainable income, which involves identifying areas of high expense using financial statements and drilling down on the data to identify the reason for these high costs.
 Firms often successfully cut cost by focusing on labor expense because from the accounting side this is often one of the highest expenses.
 This can have the negative impact of reducing quality by combining jobs in an effort to reduce cost.